 Technically Akita Shinkansen means the line between Morioka and Akita.
 But most of trains are operated between Tokyo and Akita via Morioka as the train name, “Komachi” (こまち).

-Of course both Akita and Tohoku Shinkansen are fully covered by Japan Rail Pass.
+All Komachi trains are coupled with the fastest Tohoku Shinkansen train, “Hayabusa” between Tokyo and Morioka.
+Those trains are uncoupled at Morioka.
+Of course both Akita and Tohoku Shinkansen are fully covered by Japan Rail Pass and JR East Pass.

 Now I show you the details about Akita Shinkansen trains.

 >Komachi runs between Tokyo and Akita in 3 hours and 50 minutes.
 There are mostly 16 round trips and it departs mostly every hour.